kvnrodas/CustomerBalanceManagement/README.md

 ## Contact

-If you have any questions or comments about this project, feel free to contact the development team.
+If you have any questions or comments about this project, feel free to contact me at kvnrodas@gmail.com.

 ---